How Obsolete R22 Refrigerant Affects Your Budget

 How This Affects You

 While the phasing out of HCFC's is a solid step in restoring the ozone layer, this does affect many people when it comes to older units still using this refrigerant.
 When we perform routine maintenance, service calls or repairs involving R22 Freon, we’ll need to remove all Freon from the unit and install a new supplemental Freon called “R407c.”

 Fortunately, we're less likely to get fried to a crisp the moment we step outside.
 Unfortunately, this process will make associated repairs an estimated 2-4 times what they normally are in costs.
 We’ll essentially be performing a “blood-transfusion” on each of these systems in order to make common repairs and to do something as simple as “add a few pounds of Freon to the system”.

-For example, we find a unit low on Freon and need to add 3 pounds to the system; we’ll first have to evacuate all 15 pounds of old R22, and then replace it with “NU-22,” so instead of a service invoice for something around $300, it will run around $900.
+For example, we find a unit low on Freon and need to add 3 pounds to the system; we’ll first have to evacuate all 15 pounds of old R22, and then replace it with “R407c,” so instead of a service invoice for something around $300, it will run around $900.

-Currently, our trigger for quoting replacement RTUs is when the cost to repair is approximately 40-50% that of entire replacement.
+Currently, our trigger for quoting replacement RTUs is when the cost to repair is approximately 40-50% of that of an entire replacement.
 With factoring in these Freon conversions, there may be more recommendations for replacement as a result of the inflated costs of repair.